 Norfolk's three acute hospitals now operate single clinical teams across all three sites (the James Paget, Norfolk & Norwich University Hospital and the Queen Elizabeth Kings Lynn) to deliver urology services.

 We provide a modern, comprehensive urology service, providing both an elective and emergency service.

-Much of our in-patient work is performed as day cases, with patients admitted to a dedicated day care unit.
+Much of our in-patient work is performed as day cases.
 Our other patients who are expected to stay overnight or longer are admitted to ward 5 (male) or ward 9 (female).
 Children and adolescents are admitted to the surgical paediatric ward, ward 10b.

 There are nine fully equipped theatres within the operating suite, with one theatre devoted to surgical emergencies.

 Urological surgery takes place in one dedicated theatre, which is fully equipped with the latest Storz endoscopes, and Wolf nephroscopes and ureteroscopes.
 We have a high power Holmium laser for the treatment of kidney stones and for performing laser prostatectomy (HoLEP) many of which are now done as day cases.

 We offer a full range of upper tract laparoscopic (keyhole) kidney surgery, including laparoscopic adrenalectomy, and we have one of the shortest lengths of stay for laparoscopic kidney surgery in the East of England.